logickernel/agileflow/README.md

 ##### GitLab Keys Setup

-1. Go to your project's **Settings > Repository > Deploy Keys**
+1. Go to your project's **Settings > Repository > Deploy keys**
-2. Add the public key as a deploy key making sure to grant it write access
+2. Add the generated public key as a deploy key making sure to grant it write permissions
 3. Go to your project's **Settings > CI/CD > Variables**
-4. Add a new variable called `AGILEFLOW_KEY` with type "file" and paste the generated private key
+4. Add a new variable of type **File**, key `AGILEFLOW_KEY` and as value the generated private key.
+   It is recommended to protect the variable so that it's only available in pipelines controlled by an authorized user.

 ##### GitLab CI Setup

+Add the following job to the `.gitlab-ci.yml` file to automatically tag a new version every time there's a push to a release branch:

 ```yml
 agileflow: